DesignLiquido/xslt-processor/README.md

 A few features that are required by the XSLT and XPath standards were left out (but patches to add them are welcome).
 See our [TODO](TODO.md) for a list of missing features that we are aware of (please add more items by means of PRs).

+So far, we have implemented XQuery functions for versions 1.0 and 2.0, but this is not complete yet.

 Issues are also marked in the source code using throw-statements.

 The DOM implementation is minimal so as to support the XSLT processing, and not intended to be complete.

 The implementation is all agnostic about namespaces.
 It just expects XSLT elements to have tags that carry the `xsl:` prefix, but we disregard all namespace declaration for them.

 [There are a few nonstandard XPath functions](https://github.com/search?q=repo%3ADesignLiquido%2Fxslt-processor%20ext-&type=code).